 More than 130 years ago in 1888, Prince Ito Hirobumi had fugu (blowfish) dishes at Shimonoseki Shunpanro, which was then honored as the first publicly licensed restaurant to serve fugu dishes.
 Enjoy the taste of tradition and professional techniques that have been established over many years.

 Mellow and mild Yasuoka negi (green onions) are directly delivered from Shimonoseki.
 Ponzu sauce is made from bitter oranges grown by a contracted farmer and using additive-free, pure-brew soy sauce; Rausu kelp comes from Hokkaido; and carefully selected dried bonito come from Makurazaki, Kagoshima.

-Throughout the year, high-quality tiger puffers under thorough control is used, delivered to Shunpanro from its contracted fisheries cooperative in Nagasaki. fugu (blowfish) professionals carefully select each and every fugu, and prepare them in their best conditions with amazing texture and flavor.
+High-quality tiger puffers under thorough control is used, delivered to Shunpanro from its professionals carefully select each and every fugu, and prepare them in their best conditions with amazing texture and flavor.

 Dishes that feature seasonal ingredients unique to Japan, and reassuring and friendly service that help guests focus on the dishes – we honestly entertain guests in a calm and pleasant atmosphere.
 Enjoy our omotenashi that combines taste, service, atmosphere, and everything.

 We have a history of more than 130 years, and many things to be handed down to the future.
 While we preserve our traditions, we must also keep changing for more enhanced satisfaction of guests.
 Over time, we identify what must remain the same and what must change in order to improve.